imraf/click-magazine-archive/docs/README.md

   - Hebrew and English names
   - Category (game_review, article, gadget, cheatcode, kids_game)
   - Issue number and Archive.org links

-## Deployment

-This site is designed for GitHub Pages:

-1. Push to GitHub repository
-2. Go to Settings → Pages
-3. Select "Deploy from a branch"
-4. Choose `main` branch and `/docs` folder
-5. Save and wait for deployment

-Your site will be available at: `https://[username].github.io/[repo-name]/`

 ## Local Development